Why Look For Treatment Outside Of Canada?

-2016, over 63,000 Canadians travelled for medical treatment outside of Canada, including addiction treatment, a 40% increase from the previous year.
+In 2016, over 63,000 Canadians traveled for medical treatment outside of Canada; it marked a 40% increase from the previous year.
 This can be for a number of reasons.
-Sometimes, a specialist will send a patient out of the country, due to them not having the necessary treatment.
+Sometimes a specialist will send a patient out of the country due to them not having the necessary treatment.
 For example, Hector Macmillan, Mayor of Trent Hills in Ontario, flew to Germany for an experimental treatment for his terminal pancreatic cancer.
 More often, however, Canadians are trying to avoid long wait times that have grown abundant in their system.

-In the meantime, some will go to a detox center but there is a waitlist for those facilities as well.
-Also, without follow up after detox, many are likely to relapse.
-Meanwhile, there are large regions, like Ottawa, that don’t have any centers that provide medically-assisted detox.
-Something that can be found in multiple centers in the US.
-Medically assisted detox and recovery have been shown to have better results and ensure a better chance of long-term sobriety.
+In the meantime, some will go to a detox center; there is a waitlist for those facilities as well.
+And without follow up after detox, many are likely to relapse.
+Meanwhile, there are large regions, like Ottawa, that don’t have any centers that provide medically assisted detox.
+Medically assisted detox and recovery have been shown to produce better results and ensure a better chance of long-term sobriety.

 Turning away from addiction is no small feat.
 It often means turning your entire life onto a whole new path.
 When this is the case, living in a place that negatively impacts you or where your addiction was born can be detrimental to your rehabilitation.
-Whereas, changing your surroundings can be a powerful signal to your mind that things are changing and reinforce the positive changes you’ve made.
+Changing your surroundings can be a powerful signal to your mind that things are changing.

-Benefits of changing your surroundings by traveling outside of Canada for treatment includes:
+Benefits of changing your surroundings by traveling outside of Canada for treatment include:

 - A healthy distance away from triggers and stressors